bioinfoUQAM/Canadian-cropland-dataset-github/README.md

 ### Machine Learning
-Contains python code for the deep learning benchmark models (CNN, ResNet-50 and LRCN), as well as the saved models and tensorflow logs.
+Contains python code for the deep learning benchmark models (CNN, ResNet-50 and LRCN).

 ### Dataset Statistics
 Contains spreadsheets and figures depicting the distribution of the images within the dataset.